m-bock/purescript-ts-bridge/docs/getting-started.md

 ```
 </li>
 <li>
-Finaly we define an entry point for the code generator:
+Finally we define an entry point for the code generator:

 ```hs
 main :: Effect Unit